-No registration is necessary, however, please do check the day before the auction that any required lots are still available and the order of sale.
+Please do check the day before the auction that any required lots are still available and the order of sale.
 Early arrival at the auction is recommended to ensure the Auctioneer’s announcements are noted regarding withdrawn lots and any changes to the lots.
 The Auctioneer will make pre-auction announcements regarding the conduct at auction.
 Please note questions will not be taken by the auctioneer from the floor once the auction is in progress.
 Any questions or queries should be dealt with prior to the lot being offered.
 The Auctioneer will start the bidding by invitation and will invite bids at a particular level.
 You can make bids by raising your hand or catalogue.
 All bidders in the room will have an equal opportunity to bid and the auction team will be available for support.
 Once the desired price is reached, and the final bid made, the Auctioneer will announce that the gavel is about to fall and the property will be deemed sold.
 At the fall of the hammer a legally binding contract has been executed.
 Contracts are then exchanged and the successful purchaser will be invited to the front to pay the 10% deposit and to sign the sales memorandum, at the end of the auction.
 If you are the successful bidder you are legally obliged to complete the sale.

 All lots will be offered for sale to an undisclosed reserve price (unless stated otherwise)